cfjello/cxgraph/README.md

-# CxGraph - A Deno Module
+# CxGraph - Deno Module

 A module to produces dependency graphs for nodes in a hierarchy.
 This module owes a lot to https://www.npmjs.com/package/dependency-graph, but this is a Deno typeScript implementation with a somewhat modified API that adds a sortable hierarchical numbering to the dependency graph.